Adhi03f24/SECURASUIT/README.md

 2. **Run the Tool:**

-   Simply double-click the `run_tool.bat` file to start the tool.
+   Simply double-click the `SECURASUIT.bat` file to start the tool.
 This will open the GUI.

 3. **GUI Usage:**